 Since the establishment of Phi Beta Kappa at the College of William and Mary in 1776, the Greek letter societies have played an important role in American education and training.

 Most trade, technical, business and vocational schools and colleges were established in the Twentieth Century as an outgrowth of the Industrial Revolution.
 Many were small and they offered highly specialized short practical courses.
 The majority of these institutions were proprietary and until the organization of associations of schools there was no system of accreditation.
 Now we have certificate schools, junior colleges, and four-year degree granting institutions.
-Although many of these institutions currently have Honor Rolls, Dean's Lists and special recognition events for exceptional students, there was no national society for private proprietary and nonprofit postsecondary institutions until the National Alpha Beta Kappa Honor Society was officially established.
+Although many of these institutions currently have Honor Rolls, Dean's Lists and special recognition events for exceptional students, there was no national academic honor society until the National Alpha Beta Kappa Honor Society was officially established.

 The purpose of the society is to help private postsecondary schools, institutes, colleges and universities, and their students and alumni, through the encouragement and recognition of superior academic work and shop, studio, and laboratory training in honorable fields of endeavor.
 Alpha Beta Kappa seeks to promote and reward personal integrity and excellence in mental and physical work and skills without regard to race, color, sex, creed, or national origin.
 Membership is based on merit.
 Charters for chapters of Alpha Beta Kappa are granted to accredited schools, colleges and institutes which offer programs or courses in generally recognized fields of study or training; or which qualify for State or Federal assistance.
 The quality of the program and not its grade level is paramount in considering applications for Charters.